-- The Scholarly Contributions and Roles Ontology (SCoRO)13 - an ontology based on PRO for describing the contributions that may be made, and the roles that may be held by a person with respect to a journal article or other publication (e.g. the role of article guarantor or illustrator); - The Funding, Research Administration and Projects Ontology (FRAPO)14 is an ontology for describing the administrative information of research projects, e.g., grant applications, funding bodies, project partners, etc.; - The DataCite Ontology15 is an ontology that enables the metadata properties of the DataCite Metadata Schema Specification16 (i.e., a list of metadata properties for the accurate and consistent identification of a resource for citation and retrieval purposes) to be described in RDF; - The Bibliometric Data Ontology (BiDO)17 [25], is a modular ontology that allows the description of numerical and categorial bibliometric data (e.g., journal impact factor, author h-index, categories describing research careers) in RDF.
+- The Scholarly Contributions and Roles Ontology (SCoRO) - an ontology based on PRO for describing the contributions that may be made, and the roles that may be held by a person with respect to a journal article or other publication (e.g. the role of article guarantor or illustrator); - The Funding, Research Administration and Projects Ontology (FRAPO) is an ontology for describing the administrative information of research projects, e.g., grant applications, funding bodies, project partners, etc.; - The DataCite Ontology is an ontology that enables the metadata properties of the DataCite Metadata Schema Specification (i.e., list of metadata properties for the accurate and consistent identification of a resource for citation and retrieval purposes) to be described in RDF; - The Bibliometric Data Ontology (BiDO) [23], is a modular ontology that allows the description of numerical and categorial bibliometric data (e.g., journal impact factor, author h-index, categories describing research careers) in RDF.

-Still being actively maintained and expanded, the SPAR ontologies have drawn the attention of the Semantic Publishing community, as a reference point for standardising entity descriptions and fostering interoperability between services - as discussed in Section 4.
+Still actively maintained, the SPAR ontologies has drawn the attention of the Semantic Publishing community, as a reference point for standardising entity descriptions and fostering interoperability between services - as largely discussed in Section 4.